aihornmac/live-recorder/README.md

 ### radiko

-Specify recording content, since you may want to have more information other than video.
+Specify recording content, since you may want to have more information other than stream.

-    $ live-recorder --content audio.cover,chunks,m3u8 'http://radiko.jp/#!/ts/LFR/20200702010000'
+    $ live-recorder --content audio,cover,chunks,m3u8 'http://radiko.jp/#!/ts/LFR/20200702010000'

 Specify login info: